ingridytakada/jedi-challenges/README.md

-# 🧠 CloudWalk AI Jedi Challenges
+# 🧠 CloudWalk Nimbus Challenges

 > **Choose Your Mission.
 Master the Force of AI.**